- Sustainability A-Z

 Textiles

 Trends in global manufacturing and consumer behavior have made textiles, mostly clothing, one of the fastest-growing segments of the U.S. waste stream.
-As the largest post-consumer recycler in North America, it makes sense for WM to engage in initiatives to create a more circular supply chain for apparel.
+As the largest recycler in North America, it makes sense for WM to engage in initiatives to create a more circular supply chain for apparel.
 Therefore, we are working to develop this promising new market.
-Much like recycling of other materials, this depends on developing the infrastructure to collect materials, the availability of technology to sort materials, and the presence of viable end markets for recycled materials.
+Much like recycling of other materials, this depends on developing the infrastructure to collect materials, the availability of technology to sort materials and the presence of viable end markets for recycled materials.

-We’ve helped customers develop programs and solutions for recycling uniforms at end of use, including upcycling uniforms into different products and de-branding them for sale in new markets.
+We’ve helped customers develop programs and solutions for recycling uniforms at the end of use, including upcycling uniforms into different products and de-branding them for sale in new markets.
 WM’s Tracker mail-back program, which manages the certified destruction and recycling of apparel into new fiber, has expanded in recent years.
 For example, WM expanded our Tracker services to support uniform recycling for local governments.

 All processing partner locations are audited to meet e-Steward®, R2®/RIOS certification standards and are obliged to:

-- Prevent hazardous e-waste from entering municipal incinerators or landfills.
+- Prevent hazardous e-waste from entering municipal incinerators or landfills

-- Prevent the exportation of e-waste to developing countries.
+- Prevent the exportation of e-waste to developing countries

 Products can be refurbished and resold for value or managed at the end of their useful life for commodity recovery.
 Commodities such as gold, silver, copper, plastic and others are recovered, while byproducts such as mercury, lead, barium and cadmium — the inherently hazardous byproducts of electronics — are carefully managed.

-Cathode Ray Tube (CRT) Glass Management
+Cathode Ray Tube Glass Management

-CRT glass, used in “tube” televisions and monitors, was once recycled into new CRTs.
-Although new flat screen technology has eliminated the demand for the recycled CRT glass, older equipment containing CRTs still accounts for around half of the TV’s recovered by WM transfer, landfill and recycling operations.
+Cathode Ray Tube (CRT) glass, used in “tube” televisions and monitors, was once recycled into new CRTs.
+Although new flat screen technology has eliminated the demand for recycled CRT glass, older equipment containing CRTs still accounts for around half of the TVs recovered by WM transfer, landfill and recycling operations.
 WM has implemented robust management practices to track the end disposition of CRT glass, vetting all CRT processors and recyclers and tracking CRT volumes to end disposition.
-Some of the newer applications for recovery are non-leaded panel glass for base material and asphalt paving and funnel glass used in a glaze for tile manufacturing.
+Some of the newer applications for recovery are non-leaded panel glass for base material and asphalt paving, as well as funnel glass used in a glaze for tile manufacturing.

 Coal Fly Ash Recycling

 Fly ash, a coal combustion byproduct, can be used as a cement replacement in concrete production instead of being disposed of as waste.
 However, increased carbon levels from the methods used to remove mercury from flue gases negatively affect the durability of concrete.
-WM’s patented Carbon Blocker fly ash treatment system has successfully been implemented within utilities to mitigate these negative effects, making it suitable for recycling in concrete product applications.
+WM’s patented Carbon Blocker fly ash treatment system has been successfully implemented within utilities to mitigate these negative effects, making it suitable for recycling in concrete product applications.